VijayRod/demo/container-storage/logs/windows-create-partition.md

 Leaving DiskPart...
 ```

 Here are logs from the same Windows node.
+The AKS Windows custom script extension handles the resizing of the osdisk during the provisioning of the AKS Windows nodes.

 ```
 # View the log entry for "Resize OS drive if possible".